 The next section of the Lake Thoreau Loop Trail passes a tot lot as it curves to the left.
 Further on the golf course appears on your right, as you walk downhill to a small bridge.
 Stay left where the path forks, keeping off of the golf cart path.

 The bridge offers a view of the western end of Lake Thoreau.
 This is an excellent place to spot geese, turtles, and small fish in the lake.
 Gather your energy, as you are about to climb the steepest hill on the walk.
 The path here is really steep, but fortunately not for long.

 After you cross Purple Beech Drive the trail reaches the Purple Beech Recreation Area and turns left.
-There is a nice playground, and in spring and summer the trail is bordered by lovely wildflowers frequented by butterflies.
+There is a nice playground, and in spring and summer, the trail is bordered by lovely wildflowers frequented by butterflies.

 Climb another, less steep hill and stay left, passing Lake Ridge Pool.
 South Lakes Middle School and High School fields are across the street on your right.
-This section of trail meanders through neighborhoods and past some pretty gardens.
+This section of the trail meanders through neighborhoods and past some pretty gardens.
 There are quite a few street crossings, but they’re mostly driveways so traffic is not a problem.

 When lake views open up to your left you are almost back to South Lakes Drive.
 Turn left at the corner of the lake and enjoy pretty views along the lakefront.

 This is a popular fishing spot, and there are several benches and one picnic table available.
 Most pleasant evenings you’ll see people enjoying the lake on pontoon boats, kayaks, canoes, and SUPs.
 The lakefront is also a great place to catch a sunset.